-Our findings may provide insight for how colonial governance may interact with boom and bust economic cycles in developing nations (Craton and Saunders 1992) to promote illegal harvest of marine resources.
-Fisheries can provide a form of natural insurance for residents with low incomes and unreliable employment during times of economic uncertainty (Pattanayak and Sills 2001).
+Our findings may provide insight for how colonial governance may interact with boom and bust economic cycles in developing nations (Craton & Saunders, 1992) to promote illegal harvest of marine resources.
+Fisheries can provide a form of natural insurance for residents with low incomes and unreliable employment during times of economic uncertainty (Pattanayak & Sills, 2001).
 Our results suggest this phenomenon may render illegal harvest of marine resources particularly acute during recessions not only due to increases in poverty, making costs of law breaking less important, but also because traditional use of resources involves peak harvesting during times of crisis.
-Repressive colonial governance outside the domain of marine resources (e.g. large fines for unregistered vehicles which lead to prison time if not paid) reportedly exacerbated illegal harvest by creating personal economic crises, spurring illegal harvest of marine resources as natural insurance.
-Although this interpretation may be novel in marine resource literature, it has been identified in studies related to other types of poaching where regulations violating historical traditions and the payment of state debts helped contribute to illegal harvest (Mykrä and Pohja-Mykrä 2005; von Essen et al. 2015).
-If economic hardships really do partially drive illegal harvest of marine resources, one possible economic mechanism for reducing this effect on Andros might be the development of ecotourism, though ecotourism itself may contribute to colonial governance (Pires and Moreto 2011; Peterson et al. 2016).
+Repressive colonial governance outside the domain of marine resources (e.g., large fines for unregistered vehicles which lead to prison time if not paid) reportedly exacerbated illegal harvest by creating personal economic crises, spurring illegal harvest of marine resources as natural insurance.
+Although this interpretation may be novel in marine resource literature, it has been identified in studies related to other types of poaching where regulations violating historical traditions and the payment of state debts helped contribute to illegal harvest (Mykrä & Pohja-Mykrä, 2005, Von Essen et al., 2015).
+If economic hardships really do partially drive illegal harvest of marine resources, one possible economic mechanism for reducing this effect on Andros might be the development of ecotourism, though ecotourism itself may contribute to colonial governance (XXX, 2016; Pires & Moreto, 2011).